Magistrates' court (England and Wales): Appeal to the Crown Court

 The procedure for appeals to the Crown Court is governed by the Criminal Procedure Rules (CrimPR) Part 34.
 A defendant can appeal to the Crown Court against conviction or sentence.
 If the appeal is against conviction then the hearing is de novo, that is, it is a complete rehearing of the original trial.
 The Crown Court panel will normally consist of a judge (either a judge of the High Court, a circuit judge, a Recorder, or a qualifying judge advocate), and a minimum of two justices of the peace (magistrates), of whom all must have been previously uninvolved in the decision under appeal.
 The judge will preside over the proceedings and direct the Court as to the relevant law, but all panel members have an equal say regarding the final decision or verdict.
 If the panel cannot all agree on the verdict and/or sentence, then a majority decision prevails.

 Appeal to the High Court by way of case stated

 If the defendant or the prosecution believe that the magistrates' or District Judge (Magistrates' Court), or the Crown Court on appeal, made an error in law, then they can appeal to the High Court by case stated.
 This is governed by the Criminal Procedure Rules (CrimPR) Part 35.
-The magistrates' court or the Crown Court will be asked to state a case to the High Court, ie. they will be asked to provide a written summary of the case which can then be challenged by the aggrieved party.
+The magistrates' court or the Crown Court will be asked to state a case to the High Court, i.e. they will be asked to provide a written summary of the case which can then be challenged by the aggrieved party.
 Upon considering the matter, the High Court may reverse, affirm, or amend the determination in respect of the case that has been stated.
 It may also remit the matter back to the magistrates' court or the Crown Court with advice to be considered.